 - Option 2: Apollo Bay – Beauchamp Falls – Redwood Forest – Hopetoun Falls – Triplet Falls – Gibsons Steps

-Great Ocean Road Stop 7: Gibson Steps
+Stop 7: Gibson Steps

-Beauchamp Falls to Gibson Steps: 124 kilometres / 2 hours
+Distance: Beauchamp Falls to Gibson Steps: 124 kilometres / 2 hours

 Leaving Beauchamp Falls, you’ll now need to loop back through Apollo Bay.
 It adds a bit of extra time to your driving but I think doing the loop through the Great Otway National Park is totally worth it.

 From Beauchamp Falls, it’s not far until the road turns into Turtons Track, which is a winding, narrow road that you’ll often need to share with logging trucks.
-There are plenty of blind corners so pay attention and tap the horn as you’re approaching bends to alert oncoming cars.
+There are plenty of blind corners so pay attention and tap your horn as you’re approaching bends to alert oncoming cars.

 Once you’re back in Apollo Bay, hit the tarmac and head for Gibson Steps.